derpLLC/UnSplash/README.md

 Download Button to download the image.
 User can set the image as a wallpaper.
 There is a favorite icon, which user can tap to mark/un-mark that image as a favorite.
 User can search for their respective images :D

+# Features

+The features in this app as of now:

+* Set images as wallpaper
+* Download and save images locally
+* Explore various categories of wallpapers
+* Add images to favorites

 ## Plugins

 **Table of contents:**